gl-inet/docs3.x/docs/setup/gl-mt1300/more_settings.md

 **Override DNS Settings for All Clients**: Enabling this option will capture DNS request from all connected clients.

-**DNS over TLS from Cloudflare**: Cloudflare DNS over TLS uses the TLS security protocol for encrypting DNS queries, which helps increase privacy and prevent eavesdropping.
+**DNS over TLS (Cloudflare or NextDNS)**:
+**Cloudflare DNS** over TLS uses the TLS security protocol for encrypting DNS queries, which helps increase privacy and prevent eavesdropping.
+**NextDNS** protects from all kinds of security threats, blocks ads and trackers in websites and apps and provides a safe and supervised Internet for kids.
+Please go to [**NextDNS**](https://docs.gl-inet.com/en/3/app/nextdns/) for settings details.

 **Manual DNS Server Settings**: Input a custom DNS server manually.